michalspano/func-prog/_posts/2025-11-17-GL-HF-with-functors.md

 Monads = Functor + "join" + good intentions

----

-## Wrapping Up

-Functors give functional programming its expressive power by letting you apply transformations inside contexts without breaking their structure.
-They are everywhere: lists, options, futures, IO—you name it.

-And once you’re comfortable with functors, monads feel far less mystical.
-They’re just functors that also know how to flatten and chain effects.

-So next time you see something with a `map` function...

 Go forth and map joyfully!
 Functional programming doesn’t have to be scary—it can be *functor-tastic*.